 Nerstrand Big Woods, like most Minnesota State Parks, is busier on the weekends, but if you can manage a trip on a weekday, you might find yourself all alone on many of the park’s trails.
 In fact, once we got off the trail to the Hidden Falls, the only company we had on the trail were a couple of deer we saw on the Hope Trail in the northwest part of the park.
 We did hear, but not see, some woodpeckers as well, including one that was working on what was obviously a large hollow tree that yielded a loud deep drumming echo through the forest.

-Nerstrand Big Woods State Park an island of tall trees in what once was the vast oak savanna prairie, and now, of course, is mostly corn and soybean fields.
+Nerstrand Big Woods State Park is an island of tall trees in what once was the vast oak savanna prairie, and now, of course, is mostly corn and soybean fields.
 In the park, sugar maple, basswood, oak, hickory, aspen, elm, ash, and ironwood trees provide lots of cooling shade.
 According to the Minnesota DNR, more than 200 varieties of wildflowers, along with countless varieties of ferns and mushrooms grow in the Big Woods.

 More info from MNTrips